 - The library does not accept any responsibility if the patron’s personal property or project is harmed, does not print correctly, or does not work.

-- Patrons are financially responsible for any damage to makerspace equipment that arises from misuse.
+- Patrons are financially responsible for any damage to Makerspace equipment that arises from misuse.

 - Patrons will respect all intellectual property and copyright laws.
-Patrons are responsible for obtaining their own protection for intellectual property developed in the makerspace.
+Patrons are responsible for obtaining their own protection for intellectual property developed in the Makerspace.